Christopher J. Davidson, MD

 The eyes are one of the most prominent features of the face.
 They express emotion, balance the appearance, and contribute to an overall sense of beauty.
 The eyes, however, are one of the first places to show signs of aging.
 Sagging tissue of the upper eyelids or fine lines under the eyes can make the face look tired, frustrated, unhealthy, and even years older.
 While the normal aging process is primarily responsible for these changes around the eyes, other factors may compound the issue, as well.
-Sun damage, smoking, illness, and genetics can accelerate the development of lax, wrinkled tissue, which is why many people visit Dr. Christopher Davidson for eyelid surgery from the Greater Boston area, including Wellesley, Framingham, and Natick.
+Sun damage, smoking, illness, and genetics can accelerate the development of lax, wrinkled tissue, which is why many people visit Dr. Christopher Davidson for eyelid surgery from the Greater Boston area, including Wellesley, Framingham, Newton, and Natick.

 The upper and lower lid blepharoplasty, also known as an eyelid lift, are surgical procedures designed to reduce lax, drooping skin around the eyelids, restoring a youthful appearance.
 The surgical procedure will also dramatically reduce the fat pads of the upper and lower eyelid, providing patients a well-rested, refreshed look.